pantheon-systems/wp_launch_check/CHECKS.md

 ### Plugins
 **plugins** [\Pantheon\Checks\Plugins](php/commands/checks/plugins.php)
-Checks all plugins against the wpscan.com database we license.
-Alerts 'error' if a vulnerability is found and links to the wpvulndb.com page for more info.
-Also checks for available updates and alerts 'warning' if plugins needing an update are found.
+Checks for available updates and alerts 'warning' if plugins needing an update are found.

 ### Themes
 **themes** [\Pantheon\Checks\Themes](php/commands/checks/themes.php)
-Checks all themes against the wpscan.com database we license.
-Alerts 'error' if a vulnerability is found and links to the wpvulndb.com page for more info.
-Also checks for available updates and alerts 'warning' if themes needing an update are found.
+Checks for available updates and alerts 'warning' if themes needing an update are found.